Multichannel marketing refers to the practice of interacting with customers through several channels (e.g. website, retail, email, mobile, etc.)

 In practice, this often means combining several marketing department strategies into one and always allowing your customer to come to your website in just a few clicks.

 The strategy in its entirety, rose to prominence because consumers started to use many different devices at different times for one purchase.
 Put simply, over time, their user journey became much more complex.
 Thus, targeting customers through many different channels turned into an extremely effective strategy.

 However, it’s a more difficult approach than single channel marketing.
 You have to collect a lot of data and maintain congruence across all channels in order for multichannel marketing to be effective.

 In fact, bad implementations of multichannel marketing may be simply more costly for the same (or even less) effectiveness as a single channel.

 Multichannel Marketing Foundations

-For any strategy or plan to be effective you need to lay down the proper foundations.
-As multichannel marketing is so complex, you need to take into account whether your business and your teams are prepared to take the task on.
+For any strategy or plan to be effective, you must lay down the proper foundations.
+As multichannel marketing is so complex, you need to take into account whether your business and your teams are prepared to take on the task.

 Additionally, you have to keep in mind that simply being present at all channels is not enough.
 Multichannel marketing is about maintaining one single narrative (story) across every channel, which means they will be heavily intertwined.
 As a result, your marketing departments need to be able to work closely together.